 Common name of fish species is defined as:

-- the name identified by boldface type in the Food and Drug Regulations; or
+- the name identified by boldface type, but not in italics, in the Food and Drug Regulations;

 4. Canadian Food Inspection Agency List of Common Names for Fish and Seafood (CFIA Fish List)

 The CFIA Fish List serves as a collection of French and English common names recognized by legislation and/or by which the fish is generally known.

 Only the common name(s) listed for the fish species should be used as the name(s) for the species being sold or processed in Canada.